top of page

 Graduate Student (PhD) - Laurentian University co-supervised with Dr. Jackie Litzgus - 2023 to 2027

 Andrea took her time getting to biology, spending her younger years pursuing an interest in science and art.
 When she finally decided that research combined gathering information with creative problem-solving, she knew it's what she wanted to do.
-Now she's pursuing a PhD investigating the world's only invasive population of garter snakes in Newfoundland!
+Now she's pursuing a PhD investigating the world's only invasive population of gartersnakes in Newfoundland!
 Andrea has a BSc Honours from Dalhousie University and an MSc from the University of Ottawa.
 She also still has a healthy interest in the arts, and in her spare time you can often find her at an art gallery, theatre, metal show, or just reading a book.

 Research Assistants